World in Action: Investigative legacy

-In January 1980 the programme examined the business practices of the then chairman of Manchester United football club, Louis Edwards.
+In January 1980, the programme examined the business practices of the then chairman of Manchester United football club, Louis Edwards.
 Edwards ran a wholesale butchery business that supplied schools in Manchester; WIA exposed practices of bribery of council officials and the supply of meat that was unfit for human consumption to such institutions; Edwards' businesses were subsequently prosecuted and lost their contracts.
-Louis Edwards himself died of a heart attack a month after the show was broadcast.

-World in Action tackled the British intelligence services, as well as the Royal Navy, over their recruitment practices: senior navy personnel famously door-stepped the director of World in Actions film in question.
+Louis Edwards himself died of a heart attack a month after the show was broadcast.World in Action tackled the British intelligence services, as well as the Royal Navy, over their recruitment practices; senior navy personnel famously door-stepped the director of World in Actions film in question.
 The programme broadcast revelations by whistleblowers from both GCHQ, the government's electronic eavesdropping and surveillance headquarters, and from the Joint Intelligence Committee.

 Its most audacious investigation of the intelligence community was, perhaps, an extended edition in July 1984 titled "The Spy Who Never Was", the confessions of a former MI5 officer, Peter Wright.
-Spycatcher, Wright's subsequent account of the period when he and colleagues had, as he put it, "bugged and burgled our way across London", revealed what had in effect been a planned coup against the then Labour government of Harold Wilson.
+Spycatcher, Wright's subsequent account of the period when his colleagues and he had, as he put it, "bugged and burgled our way across London", revealed what had in effect been a planned coup against the then-Labour government of Harold Wilson.
 Wright appeared to have been in charge of the technical side of things.
-'The Wilson Plot', as it became known, was corroborated to varying degrees both before and after the film's transmission in various other books by journalists and in volumes of memoirs by others involved in the conspiracy.
+"The Wilson plot", as it became known, was corroborated to varying degrees both before and after the film's transmission in various other books by journalists and in volumes of memoirs by others involved in the conspiracy.
 Wright's book was the most explosive of them all.
-Wright, embittered by a still unresolved pension dispute, fled to Australia where the book was written and finally published – to the fury of Mrs Thatcher – with the assistance of the original programme's chief researcher, Paul Greengrass.
+Wright, embittered by a still-unresolved pension dispute, fled to Australia, where the book was written and finally published – to the fury of Margaret Thatcher – with the assistance of the original programme's chief researcher, Paul Greengrass.
 Publication in Britain was initially banned outright by the government of Margaret Thatcher.